Slovenia in the Eurovision Song Contest 2016: Final

-EMA 2016 took place on 27 February 2016 at the RTV Slovenija Studio 1 in Ljubljana, hosted by Klemen Slakonja.
+EMA 2016 took place on 27 February 2016.
 In addition to the performances of the competing entries, 2015 Slovenian Eurovision entrants Maraaya and 2015 Slovenian Junior Eurovision entrant Lina Kuduzović performed as guests.
-An online backstage broadcast at RTV Slovenija's official website also occurred concurrently with the competition, which was hosted by Nejc Šmit.
 The winner was selected over two rounds of voting.
 In the first round, a three-member jury panel selected two entries to proceed to the second round.
-The jury consisted of Raay (singer-songwriter and member of Maraaya), Darja Švajger (singer, vocal coach and 1995 and 1999 Slovenian Eurovision entrant) and Tomaž Mihelič–Marlenna (2002 Slovenian Eurovision entrant as member of Sestre).
-In the second round, a public vote selected "Blue and Red" performed by ManuElla as the winner.
+The jury consisted of Raay (singer-songwriter and member of Maraaya), Darja Švajger (1995 and 1999 Slovenian Eurovision entrant) and Tomaž Mihelič–Marlenna (2002 Slovenian Eurovision entrant as member of Sestre).
+In the second round, a public televote selected "Blue and Red" performed by ManuElla as the winner.

 Preparation

 Following ManuElla's win at EMA 2016, the singer revealed that "Blue and Red" would likely undergo minor changes to produce the final Eurovision Song Contest version of the song.
 On 4 April, the new version of "Blue and Red" was released to the public.
 In late April, a mobile app was launched that allowed users to access exclusive content and follow ManuElla's preparations for the contest.
 On 30 April, ManuElla released the official music video for "Blue and Red", which was directed by Darko Drinovac.